The dollar sign is the shell prompt, showing the user where to type. It's

 Note

-All CLI tools we cover in this book are specific to the sh shell interpreter, the default interpreter for Jupyter installations on MacOS and Linux systems at the time of writing.
-Windows systems have a different interpreter and the commands shown in the book may not run on Windows, although Windows gives access to a sh interpreter through its Linux Subsystem.
+All CLI tools we cover in this book are specific to the sh shell interpreter, the default interpreter for Jupyter installations on macos and Linux systems at the time of this writing.
+Windows systems have a different interpreter, and the commands shown in the book may not run on Windows, although Windows gives access to an sh interpreter through its Linux Subsystem.

 The commands in this section can be run in a terminal application, or through a terminal opened by Jupyter.